Province of Guadalajara: Geography

 The Province of Guadalajara is located in eastern-central Spain, the northeast of the autonomous community of Castile-La Mancha, covering an area of 12.190 km2, 3.42% of the area of Spain.
 It is bordered by the provinces of Cuenca, Madrid, Segovia, Soria, Zaragoza, and Teruel.
 Its capital is Guadalajara, where nearly 35% of the province's population lives.
 There are 288 municipalities in Guadalajara, of which more than three-quarters are villages with populations less than 200.
 It is located in the centre of the Iberian Peninsula.

 Guadalajara is a mountainous region, the eastern side of the province is in the Sistema Ibérico area, while the Sistema Central rises in the western part.
 The Sistema Ibérico occupies the northeastern part, with the Sierras de Somosierra, Ayllón, Sierra del Ocejón, Alto Rey, Bodera Barahona, and Radona mountains in the vicinity.
 The mountains are mainly limestone, eroded by the gorges of the rivers, such as the Henares (with a basin area of 3,735 square kilometres), and Jarama (with a basin area of 782 square kilometres) rivers.
+The Sierra Norte features the three highest points in the province (and the autonomous community of Castilla–La Mancha): Pico del Lobo (2273 m), el Cerrón (2199 m) and Peña Cebollera Vieja or Tres Provincias (2129 m).

 The Tagus (Tajo), one of Spain's main rivers, is a major river of the eastern part of the province, forming a basin with an area of 4,686 square kilometres, part of the wider Madrid basin.
 Also of note is the Tajuña River with an area of 2,015 square kilometres, and the Ebro River, forming a basin area of 996 square kilometres.
 Other features of note are the Parque Natural del Alto Tajo, Hayedo de Tejera Negra, Lagunas de Puebla de Beleña, Cerros Margosos de Pastrana y Yebra, Cerros Volcánicos de La Miñosa and Prados Húmedos de Torremocha del Pinar.